pjlplourde/UnitConversionApp/README.md

 ## Version History

+-	0.0.0.7
+	-	README.md edits to Roadmap section (thank you to [Theodor Risager](https://www.linkedin.com/in/theodor-risager/)) and to replace spaces with tabs.
+	-	Addition of .editorconfig file at Solution level to keep formatting consistent.
+	-	Added Unit Tests for Mass and Temperature Conversions; built solution and ran tests to confirm all 94 tests failed (RED of Red/Green/Refactor)
+	-	Added XML Comments throughout
 -	0.0.0.6
 	-	UI Design executed for MainWindow.xaml
 	-	Fixed problem in UnitConversionLibrary.UnitConverter.Convert where there was no input parameter for selected output unit
 	-	Fixed problem in UnitConversionLibrary.UnitConverter.Convert where output did not output a data model (including number of significant digits)
 	-	Added Unit Tests for Length Conversions
 -	0.0.0.5
 	-	Added .gitattributes file from Visual Studio
 -	0.0.0.4
 	-	Updated Acknowledgments section of README.md (missed in 0.0.0.2)
 	-	Created Model and processing classes in class library and test class in unit test project
 -	0.0.0.3
 	-	Updated Assembly and File versions in Project files
 -	0.0.0.2
 	-	Updated README.md file in Visual Studio Code
 -	0.0.0.1
 	-	Initial Code Commit (Visual Studio Project Scaffolding)
 -	0.0.0.0
 	-	Initial commit

 ## Roadmap

--    [] Initial version will be a Minimum Viable Product that will allow the following conversions:
+-	[ ] Initial version will be a Minimum Viable Product that will allow the following conversions:
-     -    [] In Length: to/from any of the following: metres, centimetres, miles, yards, feet, inches
+	-	[ ] In Length: to/from any of the following: metres, centimetres, miles, yards, feet, inches
-     -    [] In Mass: to/from any of the following: kilograms, grams, pounds (technically pound-equivalents at standard Earth gravity), ounces, slugs (the _real_ unit of mass in the English system).
+	-	[ ] In Mass: to/from any of the following: kilograms, grams, pounds (technically pound-equivalents at standard Earth gravity), ounces, slugs (the _real_ unit of mass in the English system).
-     -    [] In Temperature: to/from any of the following: degrees Celsius, degrees Fahrenheit, Kelvin.
+	-	[ ] In Temperature: to/from any of the following: degrees Celsius, degrees Fahrenheit, Kelvin.
--    [] The first major feature upgrade will extend the functionality to other conversion types (dimensions): time, electric current, amount of substance, luminous intensity, area, volume, speed, velocity, acceleration, wave number, density/mass density, specific volume, current density, magnetic field strength, concentration (of amount of substance), luminance, and refractive index.
+-	[ ] The first major feature upgrade will extend the functionality to other conversion types (dimensions): time, electric current, amount of substance, luminous intensity, area, volume, speed, velocity, acceleration, wave number, density/mass density, specific volume, current density, magnetic field strength, concentration (of amount of substance), luminance, and refractive index.
--    [] The second major feature upgrade will extend the available units for conversion in each of the conversion types.
+-	[ ] The second major feature upgrade will extend the available units for conversion in each of the conversion types.

 See the [open issues](https://github.com/pjlplourde/UnitConversionApp/issues) for a full list of proposed features (and known issues).